fprasx/unlocked/mdbook/src/atomics/memory_orderings.md

 An `AcqRel` load/store is just `Release` for stores and `Acquire` for loads.
 When used with an operation that loads _and_ stores, it is both `Acquire` and `Release`. `AcqRel`'s main use case is Read-Modify-Write operations, like loading a variable, adding one, and storing it back.
-We want to the load to be `Acquire` and the store `Release` so we would use `AcqRel` to achieve this.
+We want the load to be `Acquire` and the store `Release` so we would use `AcqRel` to achieve this.
 Foreshadowing: this ordering will play a prominent part later on!